ukrishnas/LPSharp/LPBench/README.md

 LPSharp can be used to collect benchmark results.
 It can read MPS model files, set up the model in the solver, and execute the solver.
-The steps below read two models from uncompressed and compressed model files, and invokes CLP, GLOP, and MSF solver on a model.
+The steps below read two models from uncompressed and compressed model files, and invokes CLP, GLOP, and MSF solvers on a model.

 ```
 LPSharp> read-mps model1.mps -key m1        # reads model 1 from an MPS file